 Drinking alcohol can also increase the side effects of dextromethorphan, or DXM, the cough suppressant component of NyQuil.

-More than three percent of 10th- and 12th-graders have reported abusing cough medicines to get high.
+Approximately 3 percent of 8th-, 10th- and 12th-graders have reported abusing cough medicines to get high.

 Dextromethorphan works by suppressing the cough reflex in the brain.
 It’s the same active ingredient found in more than 120 other over-the-counter cold medications, including the cough suppressants Robitussin and Coricidin.